Jane Eyre (1996): Master Director, Choppy Script

 the trite invented dialogue that is too profuse in this film.

-Jane then accompanies Brocklehurst to Lowood, reaching that unhappy place less
+then accompanies Brocklehurst to Lowood, reaching that unhappy place less than nine minutes into the movie.

-than nine minutes into the movie.
-As soon as she enters, Brocklehurst orders her to stand on the stool and tells
+As soon as she enters, Brocklehurst orders her to stand on the stool and tells everyone she is a liar.
+So

-everyone she is a liar.
-So many abrupt shortcuts!
+many abrupt shortcuts!

 After suffering several indignities, Helen Burns sickens and dies.
-Jane visits
+Jane visits her grave,

-board a coach for Thornfield Hall.
+coach for Thornfield Hall.
 She stops for a touching goodbye scene with Miss Temple (again, made-up and

 cloying).